rackerlabs/rackspace-how-to/content/cloud-servers/managing-password-policies.md

     PASS_MAX_DAYS 60  PASS_MIN_DAYS 5  PASS_MIN_LEN 8  PASS_WARN_AGE 7

-These new rules would apply to all newly created accounts.
-Passwords for these accounts would have to be 8 characters long and last only 60 days, and users would not be able to change them for 5 days, counted from the day the password was set.
-Users would also receive a warning 7 days before the password expired.
+These new rules apply to all newly created accounts.
+Passwords for these accounts have to be 8 characters long and last only 60 days, and users cannot change them for 5 days, counted from the day they set the password.
+Users also receive a warning 7 days before the password expires.

 ### Setting policies for existing user accounts

-Changes in the **/etc/login.defs** file apply only to accounts that are created after the changes are implemented; they don't apply to accounts that already exist.
+Changes in the **/etc/login.defs** file apply only to accounts that users create after the changes are implemented; they don't apply to accounts that already exist.

 You can, however, change the same settings on existing accounts by